The Art of Feng Shui

 Chi enters your home every time you open the front door and should flow freely and uninterrupted into all spaces to nourish your home with vital energy.

-Obstacles, like clutter, impair the energy flow, in your spaces and the flow of energy in your home will sooner or later be reflected in the flow of Chi in your body.
+Obstacles, like clutter, impair the energy flow, in your spaces and the flow of energy in your home will sooner or later be reflected in the flow of Chi in your life.

 The Cycle of the Five Elements